rancher/fleet-docs/docs/ref-crds.md

 #### HelmOptions

 HelmOptions for the deployment.
-For helm based bundles, all options can be, otherwise some options are ignored.
+For Helm-based bundles, all options can be used, otherwise some options are ignored.
 For example ReleaseName works with all bundle types.

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |